relliko/Deeps/README.md

 - Type /load deeps in game

+## Usage
+You can type /dps or /deeps to show the available commands.

+Left clicking on a bar will show additional details about the damage dealt, right click to go back.

+Shift clicking the background will allow you to reposition the window.

 ## New features
 - Static colors for job bars
 - Damage from outside of party or alliance is now filtered out.